-Knowing this, why would you, as a marketer, want to reach out to customers through direct mail?
+Knowing this, why would you want to reach out to customers through direct mail?
 After all, most your customers are using digital channels.
 Wouldn’t that be the best place to reach them?

-Statistics tell an interesting story, one that might change your mind: a 2011 report found 50% of customers preferred direct mail over email, and up to 80 percent say they open most direct mail – even if they consider it to be junk.
+Statistics tell an interesting story – one that might change your mind.
+A 2011 report found 50% of customers preferred direct mail over email, and up to 80 percent say they open most direct mail – even if they consider it junk.

 A week after prospects receive the letter, follow up with an email.
 Continue to follow up through email up to four times for each printed mail piece.
-Also, don’t forget to create a strong call to action for each marketing piece.
-Readers must feel a great sense of urgency to respond to your offer.
-Test different calls to action in both your email and direct mail pieces to determine which one provides the best results.
+Also, don’t forget to create a strong call to action (CTA) for each marketing piece.
+Readers must feel a true sense of urgency to respond to your offer.
+Test different CTAs in both your email and direct mail pieces to determine which provides the best results.

-Key takeaway: More effectively capture your target market’s attention through direct mail, and continue to drive them to action through email marketing.
+Key takeaway: Capture your target market’s attention through direct mail, and continue to drive them to action through email marketing.
 Since email marketing is used more frequently by marketers, it’s best to start by sending a direct mail piece first.